 Students will arrange and pay for their own round-trip transportation to London.
 Advantage Travel will arrange a group flight for students on this program; we encourage students to travel on the group flight, which includes ground transportation upon arrival.

 IMPORTANT NOTE: Do not purchase your airline ticket before receiving written notification from us that you can book your flight.
 You will have to present this notification if we cancel the program at a later date, and you want to be reimbursed for the cost of the ticket.

-The cost of pre-arranged housing is not included in the program fee and you will be charged an additional $2,830 (2013 rate) if you choose to live in the flats.
+The cost of pre-arranged housing is not included in the program fee and you will be charged an additional rate if you choose to live in the flats.
 Students who choose pre-arranged housing are housed in shared rooms in furnished flats arranged by Syracuse University for the duration of the program.
 Internet is available in the flats.

-*It is the student's responsibility to confirm with their home school/college that the course(s) taken as part of this program will satisfy their degree requirements.
+It is the student's responsibility to confirm with their home school/college that this program will satisfy their degree requirements.